fkam18/aws1/README.md

 https://stackoverflow.com/questions/69674747/how-to-put-ami-name-in-packer-manifest
 https://learn.hashicorp.com/tutorials/terraform/aws-build

+Basically based on a ubuntu 20 AMI with a setup script to install apache2, then generates a customized AMI, and then pass to Terraform to provision on AWS

 Key changes:
 - adapted to the AMI's available on us-west-2
 - Packer build source based on AMI rather than filter (AMI from ubuntu-20 from AWS us-west-2)